josh-ashkinaze/plurals/README.md

 ensemble.process()
 print(ensemble.final_response)
 ```
-Note: In the above example, we printed ensemble.final_response instead of ensemble.responses (like we did without a Moderator) because, in this case, we only want to print the final response of the moderator and not all the 10 agent's responses.
+Note: In the above example, we printed `ensemble.final_response` instead of `ensemble.responses` (like we did without a Moderator) because, in this case, we only want to print the final response of the moderator and not all the 10 agent's responses.

-Note: In the above example we set our own combination_instructions.
-Recall that when users set their own combination_instructions, combination_instructions expects a '${previous_responses}` placeholder if it is not one of the default options that we offer.
+Note: In the above example we set our own `combination_instructions`.
+Recall that when users set their own `combination_instructions`, `combination_instructions` expects a `${previous_responses}` placeholder if it is not one of the default options that we offer.
 This placeholder would get filled in with the previous responses.
-If you pass combination_instructions into an ensemble, like in the above example, all the agents will inherit it (same with 'Chain' and 'Debate').
+If you pass `combination_instructions` into an ensemble, like in the above example, all the agents will inherit it (same with `Chain` and `Debate`).

 Let's say we wanted to have a panel of 5 agents representing a spectrum of ideological backgrounds, ranging from very conservative to very liberal share their thoughts on universal healthcare.
-We can define our agents, put them in an ensemble, and then simply do ensemble.process().
+We can define our agents, put them in an ensemble, and then simply do `ensemble.process()`.

 ```python
 n_words = 50